DarkSkySteve/fusion360PlumbingSymbols/README.md

 # fusion360PlumbingSymbols
-Library of plumbing schematic symbols for use in Fusion 360
+Library of plumbing schematic symbols for use in Fusion 360 electronics schematic

 Included parts: